What to see and do in Malta: the attractions not to be missed

 Located on the western coast of Malta, the Dingli cliffs are the country’s highest point, at around 253 meters above sea level.
 Once there, you can walk along the cliffs enjoying breathtaking views and reach the tiny chapel dedicated to St. Mary Magdalene, which perches on edge and marks the highest point of the whole archipelago.

 Close to Zurrieq and Qrendi Village, Blue Grotto is many sea caves situated in the south of the island, attracting thousands of tourists all year round.
 You can observe the natural beauty from above at the observation point but, if the weather is good and the sea not choppy, you must try the boat tour to discover the caves close by.

 The boat tours start from the tiny harbour of Wied Iz Zurrieq and last around 30 minutes.
 Here you’ll also find bars and restaurants.
 The only buses to get here are the n.
 74, and 201.
 The sightseeing buses have a stop here as well.

 10. Gozo & Comino

 If you don’t have a lot of time, the best way to enjoy Gozo is to book a daily trip from Malta.
 If you sleep in Sliema, you’ll find many stands offering trips (Gozo 4×4 jee, Gozo and Comino boat tour, Blue lagune boat trip and others) along the promenade.
-Alternatively, you can book your journey through the web platforms Viator and GetYourGuide that offer several daily tours.
+Alternatively, you can book your journey through the web platforms Viator.com and GetYourGuide.com, which offer several daily tours.